r0ymanesco/my-notes/content/projects/server_migration.md

 -   [Job deployment](#server_migration_b3)

 The central idea is to have a single server that manages logins for every other machine in the cluster so that each new user only needs to be added once.
-We also want to reduce user dependency on the libraries on the servers themselves in order to make software updates easier.
+We also want to reduce user dependency on the libraries installed on the servers themselves in order to make software updates easier.
 Finally, in order to support the skeleton approach to server libraries, we will use Docker to launch jobs on a specific machine of the user's choice.
-The dashboard currently being used to monitor GPU utilisation can continue to exist so that users know which machines are free to launch jobs.
+The dashboard currently being used to monitor GPU utilisation can continue to exist so that users know which machines are free to launch jobs to.
 The next section outlines how these objectives will be accompolished.